bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

 ##ACI Interfaces##

 Application Centric Infrastructure (ACI) provides a centralized approach to network fabric operation.
 All components of the fabric – spine and leaf switches – as well as network services and certain VM management features can be provisioned and managed solely from the Application Policy Infrastructure Controller (APIC).
-While operators can connect to individual fabric nodes, one of the key features of ACI is to provide a single access point for status, provisioning, configuration and troubleshooting to greatly simplify the network engineer’s ability to manage the network.
+While operators can connect to individual fabric nodes, one of the key features of ACI is to provide a single access point via the APIC controller for status, provisioning, configuration and troubleshooting, greatly simplifying network management.

-There are three primary ways to access the APIC
+There are three primary ways for users to access APIC controller:
 - Command Line Interface (CLI)
 - Application Program Interface (API)
 - Graphic User Interface (GUI)

 Note that while there are three ways to access the APIC, there is actually only two interfaces, the CLI and API.
-The GUI is actually a separate Web-based application hosted on the APIC which leverage the API to interface with the internal data model housed in the controller.
+The GUI is actually a separate Web-based application hosted on the APIC which leverages the API to interface with the internal data model housed in the controller.
 We’ll discuss both the CLI and API this module but focus on the API going forward.

 ![APIC-Interfaces](https://github.com/bgosselin/ACI-Learning-Modules/blob/master/Foundation/APIC%20Interfaces%20-%20Pictures/APIC-Interfaces.png)